Vietnam.vn - Nền tảng quảng bá Việt Nam

 TSMC believes it can create 1nm chips by 2030

 For now, TSMC will continue to develop its 2nm N2 and N2P manufacturing processes as well as the 1.4nm A14 and 1nm A10 chips.
-The company plans to start 2nm production by the end of 2025.
-In 2028, it will move to the 1.4nm A14 process, and by 2030, it plans to produce 1nm transistors.
+The company expects to start 2nm production by the end of 2025.
+In 2028, it will move to the 1.4nm A14 process, and by 2030, it expects to be producing 1nm transistors.

-Meanwhile, Intel is working on a 2nm (20A) and 1.8nm (18A) process, which are expected to launch around the same time frame.
-One advantage of the new technology is that it offers higher logic density, increased clock speeds, and lower leakage, leading to more energy-efficient designs.
+Meanwhile, Intel is working on a 2nm (20A) and 1.8nm (18A) process, which are expected to launch in the same timeframe.
+One advantage of the new technology is that it offers higher logic density, increased clock speeds, and lower leakage current, leading to more energy-efficient designs.

 TSMC hướng tới chip nghìn tỉ bóng bán dẫn, quy trình sản xuất 1nm- Ảnh 2.